hamzaxmajeed/django_pledge/README.md

 - Cleaning HTML templates by writing code that allows better readability.

-- Do further unit testing.
+- Do further unit testing in tests.py, including some edge cases and more variations of pledges.

 ## Setup